AI-Wales/Session2-Intro_to_Classification/README.md

 # EXTRA
 1. What other ways could you visualise and explore the Iris dataset?
+Implement these and try different Pandas and matplotlib routines.
-2. What affect does the NN paramter have on the model?
+2. What affect does the NN parameter have on the model?
 Run run teh code with different XX and see what happens.
 How could you optimise this?